 What?
 There's more?

-Some of the TNS crew try to stay together for extra socializing after the skate is (officially) over.
-Depending on the week's route, this may mean that we'll get an adult beverage and hear some music at a skate-friendly establishment on West 84th St. or perhaps East 56th St. Sometimes, though, we may just get a slice of pizza at a place near the Queensboro Bridge.
+Some of the TNS crew try to stay together for a little extra socializing after the skate is (officially) over.
+Depending on the week's route, this may mean that we'll get an adult beverage and hear some music at a skate-friendly establishment in the West 80s or perhaps East 50s.
+Sometimes, though, we may just get a slice of pizza at a place near the Queensboro Bridge.

-A note for those of you who care about this kind of thing...
-The Tuesday Night Skate is New York City's oldest group skate, and one of the oldest in the world.
-It was originally started back about 1990 or 1991 by skaters involved with the Big Apple Roller Skaters Association, later known as the New York Road Skaters Association.
-TNS was a NYRSA event until late 1994, and then was independently organizedfor a few years.
-Since January 1999, TNS has been an official Empire Skate Club event.
+A note for those of you who care about this kind of thing… The Tuesday Night Skate is New York City's oldest group skate, and one of the oldest in the world.
+It was originally created back about 1986 or 1987 and became a regular organized event sponsored by the Big Apple Road Rollers (later known as New York Road Skaters Association) in 1989.
+TNS was a BARR/NYRSA event until late 1994, and then was independently organized for a few years.
+TNS has been an official Empire Skate Club event since January 1999.

 Copyright © 1997-2017 Empire Skate Club of New York, Inc